gklyne/annalist/README.md

 A free-form web data notebook - "Data management for little guys"

-Current status (2017-02-13):  public prototype, released for evaluation and feedback, approachiong feature freeze for a version 1 release.
+Current status (2017-08-30):  public prototype, released for evaluation and feedback, tentative feature freeze for a version 1 release.

-For information about the current release, please refer to the [V0.1 release notes](documents/release-notes/release-v0.1.md)
+For information about the current release, please refer to the [V0.5 release notes](documents/release-notes/release-v0.5.md)

 NOTE: most recent stable software release is on the Git `master` branch; current development work is on the `develop` branch.